Mount Doug Athletics

 Our Inter-Scholastic Athletic Program endeavours to provide opportunities and instruction towards developing the student athlete’s individual skills, physical fitness, knowledge of team strategies and game rules and ability to work with others towards a team goal.
-The sports we offer include Volleyball, Field Hockey, Football, Cross Country, Rowing, Rugby, Swimming, Soccer, Badminton, Basketball, Curling, Tennis, Track and Field, Golf, Softball, and Mountain Biking.
+The sports we offer include Volleyball, Field Hockey, Football, Cross Country, Rowing, Swimming, Soccer, Badminton, Basketball, Curling, Tennis, Track and Field, and Golf.
 Follow the link for a complete seasonal list of sports at Mount Doug along with time commitment.

 The Rams Football team is a feature unique to Mount Doug.
-Practices begin the in the third week in August.
-The league consists of Friday afternoon games starting the first week in September.
+Full gear practices begin the third week in August with practices scheduled up to four days per week.
+The BC Secondary Schools Football Association hosts one game per week starting the first week in September.
 The Championship playoff games are played at B.C.
 Place in November.

 The BC School Sports Coaches Code of Conduct, Community Coach Application Form, and Volunteer Driver Forms are available to download at the following link – Forms.